Restorer of Streets – Isaiah 58

 And you shall be called the Repairer of the Breach,

-Through Isaiah, the Lord tells us that He will be our Light whenever we are surrounded by darkness, and an unfailing spring of water whenever we are surrounded by drought.
-We will bring blessings to those around us who are living in parched darkness.
-As God’s blessings spread throughout the community, generations of despair can be undone.
+Through Isaiah, the Lord tells us that if we seek to follow Him, He will be our Light whenever and wherever we are surrounded by darkness, and an unfailing spring of water whenever we are parched by drought.
+We will bring blessings and hope to those around us who are living in empty darkness.
+As God’s blessings spread throughout the community, generations of despair can be undone, one person at a time.
 It will be as if we are rebuilding the streets and repairing the walls for peaceful habitation– we will be called “Repairers of the Breach” and “Restorers of Streets to Dwell In”.
-God will share the credit for His healing of the community with us, His representatives, and global ambassadors for Christ.
-May it begin with us!
+God will share credit for His healing of the community with us, His representatives and global ambassadors for Christ.
+May the healing begin with us as we surrender our harmful ways to Him and let Him use us for His kingdom work.

-This is a tall order and, many days, may appear to be an impossible task.
-But with God, all things are possible in accordance with His will and His word.
+Many days, these lofty goals will appear to be an impossible task.
+But with God, all things are possible, in accordance with His will and His word.
+He has the power to restore our streets, healing one broken soul at a time.

 Reflection

 Lord, I confess that there is much that needs to be cleaned up within me.
-Help me to surrender to You bit by bit, giving up my attempts to control, belittle or judge those around me.
-Use me to rebuild the spiritual health of the community, beginning with those You have put into my life around me.
+Help me to surrender to You, bit by bit, and give up my attempts to control or judge those around me.
+Use me to rebuild the spiritual health of the community, one broken soul at a time, beginning with those You have placed in my life around me.
 We ask this in Jesus’ name, Amen.